AmityCo/Amity-Social-Cloud-Q-A/README.md

 ## Welcome to Upstra Community!
 ### This is a place where you can find answers to your questions and share knowledge about Upstra.

-#### Our support team is ready to answer your questions during weekdays.
+#### Our support team is ready to answer your questions during working days.
 How to post your question here…

 Step 1 : Click ‘Issue’ tab